electron-userland/electron-builder/README.md

 Complete solution to build ready for distribution and "auto update" installers of your app for OS X, Windows and Linux.

-* [Native application dependencies](http://electron.atom.io/docs/latest/tutorial/using-native-node-modules/) compilation (only if two-package.json project layout used).
+* [Native application dependencies](http://electron.atom.io/docs/latest/tutorial/using-native-node-modules/) compilation (only if [two-package.json project structure](#two-packagejson-structure) used).
 * [Auto Update](#auto-update) ready application packaging.
 * [Code Signing](#code-signing) on a CI server or development machine.
 * [Build version management](#build-version-management).